 Mark is based in New Zealand which shows time and time again that you can be successful on the Internet even from outside of the US as location generally has no impact on online business.
 What’s inspirational about Mark is that he started out small (like the most of us) and had a student loan to pay.
 He juggled his Internet business with a part-time job at Pizza Hut.

 Affilorama is a training and community site for affiliate marketers founded in 2006 by Mark Ling.
-It has two tier membership (basic and premium – I’m a basic member) with lots of video lessons, interviews, tools, blog and a forum.
+It has a two-tier membership (basic and premium – I’m a basic member) with lots of video lessons, interviews, tools, blog and a forum.

 STARTING OUT WITH AFFILIATE MARKETING